The term "heart disease" refers to any condition that affects the blood flow to the heart.

-Some examples of heart diseases are:
+Some examples of heart diseases include:

-- High blood pressure
+High blood pressure

-Other important risk factors for heart disease include diabetes and obesity.
 It is estimated that Maryland residents reporting these risk factors are also more likely to report having coronary heart disease.